 The route provides a rich history of Native Americans, fur trappers, explorers, waterway adventures, and Chicago gangsters.
-Not to mention, that Abraham Lincoln started his career in Springfield, practicing law and stayed there until he left to serve as President of the United States during one of the worst times in U.S. history.
+Not to mention that Abraham Lincoln started his career in Springfield, practicing law, and stayed there until he left to serve as President of the United States during one of the worst times in U.S. history.
 When Lincoln was assassinated, his remains were returned to Springfield, and his tomb and former home are among the state’s most visited attractions.

 Route 66 through Illinois provides everything from culture and sophistication, to winding roads with seemingly endless rows of corn, to small towns with numerous vintage gas stations, motor courts, and cafes.

-On January 17, 1977 the original signs came down along the Mother Road in Illinois, replaced by the super-highway Interstate 55.
+On January 17, 1977, the original signs came down along the Mother Road in Illinois, replaced by the super-highway Interstate 55.
 But, as we all know, this piece of Route 66, as well as all of the rest, was not that easily forgotten.

 Head on to Joliet, where you can see the Rialto Square Theatre and Union Station.
-In nearby Wilmington, don’t miss the Gemini Giant, and in Braidwood, the Polk-A-Dot Drive-In provides a peek at life size statues of James Dean, Elvis, and the Blues Brothers.
+In nearby Wilmington, don’t miss the Gemini Giant, and in Braidwood, the Polk-A-Dot Drive-In provides a peek at life-size statues of James Dean, Elvis, and the Blues Brothers.

-Along this stretch are several abandoned coal mines on your way to Gardner, where the 1928 Riviera Restaurant once stood before it burned to the ground in June, 2010.
-Also here is a two cell historic jailhouse.
+Along this stretch are several abandoned coal mines on your way to Gardner, where the 1928 Riviera Restaurant once stood before it burned to the ground in June 2010.
+Also here is a two-cell historic jailhouse.

 In Odell, you can see a 1930’s Sinclair station that continued to serve travelers of the Mother Road until 1975.
 Today it has been restored by the Illinois Route 66 Association and serves as an information center.
-In nearby Pontiac is the Old Log Cabin Inn and Restaurant as well as a Route 66 Museum housed in the old firehouse.
+In nearby Pontiac are the Old Log Cabin Inn and Restaurant and a Route 66 Museum housed in the old firehouse.

-Continuing on you’ll enter the small village of Broadwell where the popular Pig Hop Cafe did business for more than 40 years.
-Unfortunately, it too, has burned to the ground.
+Continuing, you’ll enter the small village of Broadwell, where the popular Pig Hop Cafe did business for more than 40 years.
+Unfortunately, it too has burned to the ground.
 You’ll then pass through the historic towns of Elkhart and Williamsville before coming to Springfield.
-Here, in the Illinois State Capitol are Lincoln’s former home and tomb, and the Cozy Drive In, a Route 66 icon.
+Here, in the Illinois State Capitol, are Lincoln’s former home and tomb and the Cozy Drive-In, a Route 66 icon.

 Be sure to check out Henry’s Rabbit Ranch in Staunton before continuing your journey south through Edwardsville and Mitchell and on into Missouri.
 Don’t miss the Chain of Rocks Bridge before you enter St. Louis and a whole new state of Route 66 wonders.

-While you’re in this area a couple of great side trips can be found at Collinsville, where you can see the largest catsup bottle in the world, and at Cahokia Mounds, the largest archaeological site in America.
+While you’re in this area, a couple of great side trips can be found at Collinsville, where you can see the largest catsup bottle in the world, and at Cahokia Mounds, the largest archaeological site in America.